hzeller/rpi-rgb-led-matrix/README.md

 number of displays that are chained.
 You end up with a very wide display (chain * 32 pixels).

+You can as well chain multiple boards together and then arrange them in different physical layout.
+Say you have 4 displays with 32x32 - if we chain them, we get a physical 32x128 display.
+If we arrange them in a square, we get a logical display of 64x64 pixels.
+For convenience, we should only deal with the logical display of 64x64 pixels in our program: implement a `Canvas` interface to do the coordinate mapping.
+Have a look at `class LargeSquare64x64Canvas` for an example.

+Here is how the wiring would look like:

+![Chaining multiple displays][matrix64]

 Running
 -------
 The main.cc has some testing demos.
 Via command line flags, you can choose